-Doubtful debts - means past due financial obligations/debts owed to TOKA (accounts receivable) by individuals or entities who are unable to fulfill their obligation to pay an outstanding debt due to personal or financial problems.
-When such a debt occurs it is prudent to add this debt or portion thereof to the doubtful debt reserve.

-- 2) Doubtful debt reserve Also known as a bad debt reserve, is a contra account listed within the current asset section of the balance sheet.
+- 1) Doubtful debts means past due financial obligations/debts owed to TOKA (accounts receivable) by individuals or entities who are unable to fulfill their obligation to pay an outstanding debt due to personal or financial problems.
+When such a debt occurs it is prudent to add this debt or portion thereof to the doubtful debt reserve. - 2) Doubtful debt reserve Also known as a bad debt reserve, is a valuation reserve, contra account, listed within the current asset section of the balance sheet.
 The doubtful debt reserve holds a sum of money to allow a reduction in the accounts receivable ledger due to non-collection of debts.
-This can also be referred to as an allowance for bad debts.
-Once a doubtful debt becomes uncollectable, the amount shall be considered to be written off. - 3) Allowance for bad debt Allowance for bad debts are amounts expected to be uncollected, but still with possibilities of being collected.
+This can also be referred to as an allowance for bad debts or "Bad Debt Allowance," as defined below.
+Once a doubtful debt becomes uncollectable, the amount shall be considered to be written off.

+3) Allowance for bad debt - Allowance for bad debts are amounts expected to be uncollected, but still with possibilities of being collected (the "Bad Debt Allowance").